Mastering App Store Optimization for Better App Discovery

 The App Icon

 This is the first (and sometimes only) visual impression you will give potential customers, so it needs to be powerful, yet simple, and consistent with the rest of the app design.
-This is also a great place to emphasize branding.
-Some tips for icon design:
+This is also a <a href="https://build

 The Promo Video